Japanese Beginner Level 1 *In-Person*

 Tomoko Takagi

 Tomoko Takagi was born and raised in Tokyo, Japan.
-She has a degree in Linguistics from Tokyo Woman’s Christian University focused on second language acquisition.
-She has worked in Intellectual Property field more than 15 years in US and Japanese law firms with considerable international business experiences.
-She teaches Japanese classes for business settings in companies and organizations, as well as for high school/college/graduate students, and also provides translation services for various business needs.
-Her other interests include traveling, reading, listening to music and watching competitive figure skating.
+She holds a degree in Linguistics from Tokyo Woman’s Christian University, specializing in second language acquisition.
+She has over 15 years of experience working in the field of Intellectual Property at both U.S. and Japanese law firms, with considerable international business expertise.
+Tomoko teaches Japanese at a university and also provides Japanese language instruction for business settings to companies and various other organizations, offering lessons from absolute beginner to native-like levels.
+Additionally, she offers language instruction to high school, college, and graduate students, as well as translation services for a variety of business needs.
+Her interests include traveling, reading, listening to music, and playing with her mini-schnauzer mix dog, who was adopted from a rescue.